Anon-Planet/thgtoa/guide.md

     -   Select What you want to be cleaned (skip the shell bag part since you used the other utility for that)

         -   **You should just skip the free space cleaning part if using an SSD and instead just use the native Windows Optimize function (see below) which should be more than enough.
-I would only use this on an HDD drive.**
+We would only use this on an HDD drive.**

     -   (If you did select Free Space cleaning) Select Clean Options and make sure your type of Storage is well detected (HDD vs SSD).